kyrafetter/spyglass/README.md

 <a name="formats"></a>
 ## File Formats
 `peaks.txt` is a tab-delimited file with no header.
-It contains three columns as follows:
+It contains six columns as follows:
 ```
-chromosome start_coordinate  end_coordinate
+chromosome start_coordinate  end_coordinate peak_ID . strand(+/-)
 ```

 <a name="testing"></a>
 ## Testing